 It is important to set up proper debt levels for yourself.
 To start, it is a good rule of thumb that you do not take out a student loan that's more than your anticipated annual salary.

-For example, if the average student is in debt by $37,172, then yours is likely to be similar or more, obtaining a starting salary that either matches or exceeds that number is prudent.
+For example, if the average student is in debt by $37,584, and yours is likely to be similar or more, obtaining a starting salary that either matches or exceeds that number is prudent.
 As long as you obtain a salary that exceeds your student loan debt, you will be in a better position to handle a 10-year repayment plan.
 However, if your salary is lower than your debt, you may have problems handling the monthly payments.

 The logical extension of that rule of thumb is that you should find a field of study that will provide you with a level of income that will comfortably allow you to repay your loans.
 The flip side of that, of course, is that you not take on too much student loan debt if your chosen field of study will not pay enough to allow you to repay those loans.